lut0pia/L/docs/modules.md

 ## Loaders
 Modules can register loading functions to the resource mechanism to create resources from files or even just a single url.
 Here's a list of such modules already included:
-- `assimg`: Load meshes, materials, scenes, textures and shaders using `assimp`
+- `assimp`: Load meshes, materials, scenes, textures and shaders using `assimp`
 - `blue_noise`: Generate blue noise textures using the void and cluster algorithm
 - `glslang`: Load shaders from `.vert` and `.frag` files using `glslang`
 - `lasm`: Load scripts from `.lasm` files